 Visit Moray Speyside

-From highlighting the iconic sites and stories that have shaped the region’s history; they created a suite of content each month, to fit a different theme supporting their regional stories.
+They created a suite of content each month to fit a different theme supporting their regional stories.

 Scotland's Year of Stories - Visit Moray Speyside

-Hear from Laurie Piper, departing CEO at Visit Moray Speyside about the importance of Scotland's Year of Stories in connecting with future visitors.
+Hear from Laurie Piper, departing CEO at Visit Moray Speyside.
+She told us about the importance of Scotland's Year of Stories in connecting with future visitors.

 We were excited at the possibilities and potential that the Year of Stories gave us to share some of our region’s most interesting, scariest, and in some cases, lesser-known tales, as well as highlighting some of the stories behind the things that make Moray Speyside world-famous like the rich family heritage underpinning brands like Baxters, Walkers and Johnstons of Elgin.